AlexSafatli/AlexSafatli.github.io/index.md

   - Computationally difficult problems and
   - Complex data structures.

-Furthermore, both operating systems, embedded systems, and language development are areas that I wish to pursue further.
+Furthermore, operating systems, embedded systems, and language development are areas that I wish to pursue further.